TURROKS/Maltego_Web2Screenshot/README.md

 # Maltego Web2Screenshot Transforms

-The Maltego Web2Screenshot Transforms allow you to generate screenshots from both Websites and URLS.
+Introducing the Maltego Web2Screenshot Transforms - These enable you to capture screenshots from both websites and URLs in a secure and anonymous manner.
+As an investigator, I developed these transforms to enhance my operational security (OPSEC) by avoiding exposing my public or VPN's IP address.
+With these Transforms, you can generate high-quality screenshots while keeping your identity and location hidden.

-To use these Transforms you will need an API Key from [API Flash](https://apiflash.com/) they have a Free tier that gives you 100 Credits per month (1 credit per screenshot).
+To use the Maltego Web2Screenshot Transforms, simply obtain an API Key from API Flash's Free tier, which provides 100 credits per month (1 credit per screenshot).

+Experience the power and convenience of the Web2Screenshot Transforms for your investigative needs.

 ## The Transforms